So you have your own definition, about expat vs immigrant but a popular one is this

 My argument is that The Economic status of any worker moving abroad is not relevant

-Expat is a term that seems to exist only so that people can fain moral outrage at its use, calling yourself an Expat or having the gall to refer to any expat in this way is asking for moral outrage especially online.
-You can have your fellow social media users going from minding their own business to outraged in about 1 second (Outrage tends to fade pretty fast too) if you have the arrogance to call yourself an Expat!
+The word “Expat” is used to provoke moral outrage, especially online.
+If you call yourself an Expat, your fellow social media users can quickly go from minding their own business to being outraged.
 YOU ARE A MIGRANT and god help you if you are a white male using this expression, you are the worst kind of person…

 What other words are there?

-So I would not call the cleaner a foreign worker or migrant due to her job status, nor would the Investment banker be called this, I would call them both Expats.
+I wouldn’t label the cleaner or the investment banker as foreign workers or migrants because of their jobs.
+Instead, I’d call them both expats.
 If you try and split them based on their job status or income this is just displaying a prejudice or disdain for certain jobs that people do.

 If i call you a Migrant are you offended?